guildai/guild.ai/pages/start/index.md

     - Guild is easy to install and use.
 It doesn't require databases or external systems.

-    - Guild captures every detail about your run.
+    - Guild details about your run.
 Use this information to optimize your model, catch mistakes, and resolve issues.

 In the [next section](/start/optimize.md), you use Guild's built-in